New Chapel Paintings Inspire Patients

 The Dr. Hector P. Garcia Memorial Family Health Center opened in January 2017 and is a medical home to thousands of patients in Nueces County, offering a range of primary care specialties, including in-house diagnostics and pharmacy.
 There is also a Memorial Quick Care clinic located on the grounds that is open to the public.
 The facilities are located in Corpus Christi at 2606 Hospital Blvd.

-For more information about Dr. Hector P. Garcia Memorial Family Health Center, please visit www.christushealth.org/spohn/about/our-path-forward/dr-hector-p-garcia-memorial-family-health-center.
+For more information about the Dr. Hector P. Garcia Memorial Family Health Center, please visit www.christushealth.org/spohn/about/our-path-forward/dr-hector-p-garcia-memorial-family-health-center.

 (Mary Cottingham contributed to this article.)